pubuduudara/Real-Time-Market-Data-Application/README.md

 The following commands can be executed from the terminal:

 - `npm run run:feed`: Consumes data from the Tiingo crypto WebSocket and saves it to the database.
-- `npm run run:news`: Fetches news data from Alpha Vantage and saves it to the database.
 - `npm run run:rest`: Starts the REST API server for data access.

 ## Design Considerations